Skaytacium/wrauth/docs/config.md

 - wrauth db, which is a `db.yaml` file.
 - wrauth configuration, which is a `config.yaml` file.

 both files **must be in the same directory**. they are parsed on program start and on change and their position can be specified using command line arguments (check `wrauth --help`).
+all IP addresses **must** be in CIDR notation (have a subnet mask at the end, use `/32` as an equivalent to no subnet).

 use `$<variable_name>` to add dynamic variables to some options (listed with `# DYNAMIC`)
 currently supported variables: